Opportunities and Problems with Digital Twins | Part Three: Barriers and Business Models

 An OEM (Original Equipment Manufacturer) can build a twin into a product, but who benefits?
 Is it the retailer who sells the product?
 The end-user?
 It’s crucial to ask “who benefits” and determine whether there is a connection between the “who benefits” and the maker of the twins.

-In a corporation, large data flows can tax the organization’s IT infrastructure.
+Large data flows can tax the organization’s IT infrastructure in a corporation.
 The Chief Information Officer generally gets the bill for this.
 But the benefits probably accrue to the operating units.
 This problem is particularly acute as companies move to the cloud.
 Cloud costs are based on complex usage models.
 When digital twins change the kinds and magnitude of usage, someone will get a bill they didn’t expect.
-The odds are good that the bill payer is not the one benefiting.
+The odds are good that the billpayer is not the one benefiting.

-For example, in a large Systems Integration firm selling IT services, the sales team focuses on the CIO.
+For example, the sales team focuses on the CIO in a large Systems Integration firm selling IT services.
 Salespeople focus on “who pays,” but the “who benefits” is in a part of the company they rarely see.
 So, the selling team is likely to be ineffective.

 This “who benefits” question helps illuminate systematic weaknesses in the buyers, sellers, and users of Digital Twins.
 This is not a new idea; it has slowed the adoption of other technologies.
 But the case of Digital Twins may be a particularly bad example of this problem.